-Fall is the ideal time to go for a hike – the temperatures are cooler and the colors are beautiful.
+Fall is the ideal time to go for a hike – the temperatures are cooler, the colors are beautiful and there is less tree, grass and weed pollen in the air.
 Here are some tips to keep in mind before you hit the trail.

-It’s can be difficult to gauge how much clothing you’ll need so make sure to layer up.
 Avoid cotton as your base – rather go with wicking synthetics or wool, which will help keep you dry.
-Next, a fleece and finally, take a light weatherproof jacket along to ensure that you are prepared for whatever Mother Nature throws at you.
+Next, a fleece and finally, a light weatherproof jacket to ensure that you are prepared for whatever Mother Nature throws at you.